-- Emma Barton Deputy Chief Executive, Oldham Council (Chair) - Steve Rumbelow Chief Executive, Rochdale Council - Paul Clifford Director of Economy Oldham Council - Mark Robinson Director of Economy and Place, Rochdale Council - Representatives from Oldham Council, Rochdale Council's Planning, Investment, Employment, Regeneration and communications teams (i.e. the 5 sub-groups of transport, planning, infrastructure, skills, and communications) and Rochdale Development Agency - Membership of the Stakehill Project Board to be extended when appropriate to include or have consultation roles for representatives from TfGM, DfT, National Highways, Transport for the North, DLUC Regional Director of Levelling Up and Representative Education and skills and the Stakehill Industrial Estate Business Improvement District
+- CEO Oldham Council, Chair - CEO Rochdale Council - Exec Director / Director, Oldham Council - Director / Assistant Director, Rochdale Council - Representatives from Oldham Council, Rochdale Council's Planning, Investment, Employment, Regeneration and communications teams (i.e. the 5 sub-groups of transport, planning, infrastructure, skills, and communications) and Rochdale Development Agency - Membership of the Stakehill Project Board to be extended when appropriate to include or have consultation roles for representatives from TfGM, DfT, National Highways, Transport for the North, DLUC Regional Director of Levelling Up and Representative Education and skills and the Stakehill Industrial Estate Business Improvement District

-The Stakehill Project Board meets every 6 weeks.
+The Stakehill Project Board which will be chaired by the Chief Executive of Oldham Council will initially meet every 6 weeks.